-The PREDICT project has been developed at the BC Cancer Agency's Vancouver Island Centre by multidisciplinary teams.
+The PREDICT project has been developed at the BC Cancer Agency's Vancouver Island Centre by multidisciplinary teams and has recently expanded to the BC Cancer Agency’s Sindi Ahluwalia Hawkins Centre for the Southern Interior (BCCA-SAHCSI).
+For more information about the BCCA-SAHCSI PREDICT program click here.

 PREDICT stands for Personal REsponse Determinants In Cancer Therapy.
 It is a unique centre-wide research project that has embedded a research culture into the day to day clinical care activities of the BC Cancer Agency’s Vancouver Island Centre (VIC).